-Birder Susan McWhiter located a rare Piping Plover while birding at the Hickerson Rd.
-Sod Farm in Coffee County, Tennessee.
-Piping Plovers looks similar to a Semipalmated Plovers, but is distinguished by lighter overall appearance.
+Birder Susan McWhiter located a rare Piping Plover while birding at the Hickerson Road Sod Farm in Coffee County, Tennessee.
+Piping Plovers looks similar to a Semipalmated Plovers, but is distinguished by lighter overall appearance and orange legs.

 There are only 147 reports for a Piping Plover in Tennessee, according to eBird, and many of those reports are from different people observing the same handful of birds.
 For example, 10 different birders submitted reports of this Piping Plover over the two days that it was being observed.